The most common reason for not wanting to sleep alone is because you are adjusting to a new life after a breakup or divorce.

 An easy way to compensate for both is by using bed bumpers.

-Bed bumpers are placed on either or both ends of the mattress, under the fitted sheet.
+You place bed bumpers on either or both ends of the mattress, under the fitted sheet.
 They consist of a foam cushion, with a soft cotton cover.
 They generally measure about 8″ in width and 50″ in length.

 Bed bumpers, for the purposes of sleep anxiety, work in two ways:

 1.)
-When they are placed on both sides of the bed, they take up space, making your bed look smaller.
+When you place one on both sides of the bed, they take up space, making your bed look smaller.
 The lack of available space makes the bed seem not so lonely.

 2.)
-Unlike regular pillows, bed bumpers are made of foam and are firm.
+Unlike regular pillows, foam bed bumpers are firm.
 They can mimic the feeling of sleeping next to a partner, whereas traditional pillows are soft, and lack structural integrity.

 If you miss the feeling of rolling into your partner, bed bumpers are a better bet than pillows.